Lawsuit says president does not have authority to impose levies and demands refunds from federal government

 Continue reading...Why This Matters

-A coalition of 24 US states is suing President Donald Trump over his plan to impose a 15% tariff on all imports, citing concerns that the president lacks the authority to do so.
-This move comes after the Supreme Court declared Trump's previous tariffs 'illegal'.
-The lawsuit demands refunds from the federal government and could have significant implications for the US economy.
+A coalition of 24 US states is suing Donald Trump over his planned 15% tariff on all imports, citing the president's lack of authority to impose levies.
+This move comes after the Supreme Court declared Trump's previous tariffs 'illegal.'
+The lawsuit demands refunds from the federal government.

 Coverage Snapshot